kautilyak/Crypto-Live-Ticker/README.md

 # Crypto-Live-Ticker
  A Node.Js program which helps you monitor any crypto market live.
-Any crypto market under USDT and INR base can be monitored.
+Any crypto market under USDT,INR and BTC base can be monitored.

 # Pre-requisites